-The Nobel Prize in Physics was awarded the other day, and for the 43rd consecutive year since I first took a course in the subject, I didn’t win.
+The Nobel Prize in Physics was awarded the yesterday, and for the 43rd consecutive year since I first took a course in the subject, I didn’t win.
 Excuse me if sound a tad bitter this morning.

-This year’s winners were Isamu Akasaki, Hiroshi Amano and Shuji Nakamura, for the invention of efficient blue light-emitting diodes.
+This year’s winners are Arthur McDonald and Takaaki Kajita for the discovery of neutrino oscillations.
 I’ll continue as soon as you finish your yawn and close your mouth.

 I went to college at the University of Chicago, where physics is a big deal, kind of like football at Ohio State.
 Twenty-eight winners of the Nobel Prize in Physics have been affiliated with the school.
 You can’t swing a dead cat in a physics lab there without hitting a Nobel laureate.
 I know–when I was a freshman we tried.
 They finally made us stop–it wasn’t fair to the cat.

 Even though I had no intention of ever doing anything with atoms or molecules when I started college at the age of 17, I was compelled by the U of C’s “Core Curriculum” to take an introductory course in physics so that I would be a well-rounded intellectual when I came out four years later.
 You know how embarrassing it can be when you’re at a cocktail party and some woman says “Don’t eat that potato chip–I dropped my anti-neutrino in the French onion dip.”
 It is essential in such situations that one have at least an elementary knowledge of sub-atomic particles.